ionic-team/capacitor-docs/docs/apis/app.md

 Force exit the app.
 This should only be used in conjunction with the `backButton` handler for Android to exit the app when navigation is complete.

-Ionic handles this itself so you shouldn't need to call this if using Ionic.

 **Since:** 1.0.0

 --------------------